pombase/canto/root/docs/md/canto_admin/configuration_file.md

 `cellular_component`, and `biological_process`), the abbreviation is used from exporting annotation to GAF files.
 Required only if GO ontologies are enabled.

+### can_have_conditions
+If 1, this annotation type can have conditions as well as evidence.
+Mostly useful for phenotypes.

+### single_allele_only
+Only display/allow genotypes containing a single allele for this annotation type.

+### same_gene_interaction_only
+For interactions, restrict the genotype B list to contain only genotypes for the same gene selected in the genotype A list.
+Only makes sense when single_allele_only is set.

 ### evidence_codes
 Possible evidence codes for this annotation type.
 Each evidence code must appear in the [`evidence_types`](#evidence_types) list.
 (Required)